Head and Neck Cancer (cont.)

 In this Article

-What rehabilitation or support options are available for patients with head and neck cancers?
+Are clinical trials (research studies) available for patients with head and neck cancers?

 Viewers share their comments

 Head and Neck Cancer - Causes Question: If known, what was the cause of your head or neck cancer?